 You need the right amount of Energy attached to a Pokémon for it to attack.
-For example, look at Drizzile.
-Its Rain Splash attack costs , so you must have at least 1 • Energy attached to Drizzile to use this attack.
-Next, its Wave Splash attack costs • .
-You need at least 2 Energy attached to Drizzile to use Wave Splash, and the • means you need to have 1 • Energy attached.
-However, the • means that any type of Energy can be used for the second Energy. • will work, but so will •, •, or any other Energy type.
+For example, look at Quaxwell.
+Its Rain Splash attack costs , so you must have at least 1 Energy attached to Quaxwell to use this attack.
+Next, its Spiral Kick attack costs .
+You need at least 3 Energy attached to Quaxwell to use Spiral Kick, and the means you need to have 1 Energy attached.
+However, the means that any type of Energy can be used for the other two Energy.
+Will work, but so will , on any other Energy type.
 Once you are sure you have the right Energy, announce which attack you are using.